Collaborative Divorce Lawyer

 Signing a collaborative law agreement does not take away your right to assert your interests in court.
 It does, however, mean that if the agreement breaks down and your case goes to trial, the process will start over with new lawyers.

-Because collaborative law attorneys are not preparing for litigation, they can remain focused on pursuing solutions through negotiation.
+Because a collaborative divorce lawyer is not preparing for litigation, they can remain focused on pursuing solutions through negotiation.
 Many clients find that this creates a better atmosphere for their own participation in the process.

 Guiding You Through Mediation as Advocate or Mediator